CAC-Livestream Plugin Issues

 Can you give me a quick refresher on the state of your live streaming on/through the commons?
 Are you still using this plugin?
 Do you want to keep using this plugin?
 Have things changed substantially enough to warrant the creation of a new plugin maybe?
 Let me know and we'll get this ticket outa here and take care of whatever needs to be taken care of.

-#70 Updated by Michael Smith almost 5 years ago
+#70 Updated by Michael Smith over 7 years ago

 Hi Dom & Matt,